mDialog/smoke/README.md

       }
     }

-To get a feel for the power of Akka's composable futures, [read the documentation](http://doc.akka.io/docs/akka/snapshot/scala/futures.html).
+To get a feel for the power of Scala's composable futures, [read the documentation](http://doc.akka.io/docs/akka/snapshot/scala/futures.html).

 ### Responses